Richard Pepper Arden, 1st Baron Alvanley

 Richard Pepper Arden, 1st Baron Alvanley PC KC (20 May 1744 – 19 March 1804) was a British barrister and Whig politician, who served as the Chief Justice of the Court of Common Pleas.
-He was a Member of Parliament from 1783 to 1801.
+He was previously a Member of Parliament from 1783 to 1801.

 Biography

 He was born on 20 May 1744 in Bredbury, the son of John Arden (1709–1787), and Mary Pepper, and baptised on 20 June 1744 in Stockport.
 Educated at The Manchester Grammar School, he matriculated at Trinity College, Cambridge in November 1761 and received his BA in 1766.

 Arden was admitted to the Middle Temple in 1769, and received his MA from Trinity the same year, being made a Fellow of the college shortly after.

 He took chambers in Lincoln's Inn and became a close friend of William Pitt, with whom he would maintain a political alliance throughout his career.
 In 1776 he was made judge on the South Wales circuit.
 Invested as a King's Counsel in 1780, he was Solicitor General during the ministry of Shelburne, and again for a year under Pitt the Younger.
 At this time he entered the House of Commons as the Whig MP for Newtown, representing the seat from 1783 to 1784.
 In 1784 he became MP for Aldborough, and was appointed Attorney General and Chief Justice of Chester, posts he would hold until 1788.

 On 4 June 1788, he was again advanced to become Master of the Rolls, and was knighted on 18 June 1788.
 He was also appointed to the Privy Council that year.
 In 1790, he left Aldborough to become MP for Hastings until 1794, and then for Bath until 1801.

 In May 1801, he was appointed Chief Justice of the Court of Common Pleas, and on 22 May 1801, was created Baron Alvanley, of Alvanley, in the County of Chester.
 Alvanley died on 19 March 1804 and was buried a week later in Rolls Chapel, London.
 His will was probated in April 1804.

-Quoting from Cokayne, The Complete Peerage: "He was not a man of great oratorical powers, but possessed the qualities of intelligence, readiness and wit...
+According to William E. A. Axon in the Dictionary of National Biography: "He was not a man of great oratorical powers, but possessed the qualities of intelligence, readiness and wit...
 It would be vain to claim any great distinction for Lord Alvanley.
 He was a learned lawyer and a successful politician... the few productions that remain from his pen evince refinement, taste and facility of expression."

 Family

-On 9 September 1784, Arden married Anne Dorothea Wilbraham-Bootle (1757-1825), daughter of Richard Wilbraham-Bootle and Mary Bootle.
+On 9 September 1784, Arden married Anne Dorothea Wilbraham-Bootle (1757–1825), daughter of Richard Wilbraham-Bootle and Mary Bootle.
 Their children were: